 3. Keep coffee grinds out of the sink.

 Coffee grinds seem harmless enough, but they really just sit in your pipes and build up, clogging the curves.
 If you use a French press, you probably find yourself in a constant battle with the stuff.
-Use a fine-mesh sieve to drain out any last drops of coffee over the sink.
-Then, "Spread the grinds around in your garden as a fertilizer," suggests Sardone.
-"Or place a bowl of used coffee grounds in the back of the refrigerator to absorb odors."
-If you don't want to be all treehugger about it, just dump them in the trash — but never in the sink or the toilet.
+Use your hands or a spatula to scrape out the grounds (or try a fine-mesh sieve over the sink).
+Then, “Spread the grinds around in your garden as a fertilizer,” suggests Sardone.
+“Or place a bowl of used coffee grounds in the back of the refrigerator to absorb odors.”
+If you don’t want to be all treehugger about it, just dump them in the trash — but never in the sink or the toilet.